bergie/bergie.github.com/_posts/2025-06-05-mobile-blogging.md

 ## Psion, documents over FTP

 In the early 2000s we were into adventure motorcycling.
 To be able to share our adventures, we implemented a way to publish blogs while on the go.
-The device that enabled this was the Psion 5, a handheld computer that was very much a device ahead of its time.
+The device that enabled this was the [Psion Series 5](https://en.wikipedia.org/wiki/Psion_Series_5), a handheld computer that was very much a device ahead of its time.

 ![Psion S5, also known as the Ancestor](https://d2vqpl3tx84ay5.cloudfront.net/psions5.jpg)